jbcodeforce/ML-studies/docs/coding/langchain.md

 # LangChain notes

 [LangChain](https://python.langchain.com/docs/get_started/introduction) is a framework for developing applications powered by large language models, connecting them to external data sources.
+They are adding new products to their portfolio quickly like LangSmith (get visibility on LLMs execution), and LangServe (server API for LangChain apps).

+## Value propositions

+Develop apps with context awareness, and that can reason using LLMs.

+* **LangChain**: Python and Javascript libraries
+* **LangServe:** a library for deploying LangChain chains as a REST API.
+* **LangSmith:** a platform that lets developers debug, test, evaluate, and monitor chains

+##  LangChain libraries

 The core building block of LangChain applications is the LLMChain: